digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 # Next steps

 ## Seeing the results
-If everything goes well the [DOKS cluster](https://cloud.digitalocean.com/kubernetes/clusters) should be up and running as well as [Flux CD](https://fluxcd.io):
+If everything goes well, the [DOKS cluster](https://cloud.digitalocean.com/kubernetes/clusters) should be up and running as well as Flux CD:

 ![DOKS state](content/img/doks_created.png)

-The terraform state file should be saved in your [DO Spaces](https://cloud.digitalocean.com/spaces) bucket so please go ahead and check it.
+Check that the Terraform state file is saved in your [DO Spaces](https://cloud.digitalocean.com/spaces) bucket.
 It should look similar as seen in the picture down below:

 ![DO Spaces Terraform state file](content/img/tf_state_s3.png)

-A new git repository should be created as well for you containing the Flux CD cluster resource files:
+A new Git repository is created as well and contains the Flux cluster resource files:

 ![GIT repo state](content/img/flux_git_res.png)

-## Inspecting the cluster and applications state
+## Inspecting the Cluster and Applications state
-In order to inspect the Kubernetes cluster as well as the Flux CD state and getting information about various components we need to install a few tools like:
+In order to inspect the Kubernetes cluster as well as the Flux state and get information about various components , we need to install a few tools like:

 1. `doctl` for DigitalOcean interaction (most of the tasks that can be done via the DO account web interface can be accomplished using the CLI version as well)
 2. `kubectl` for Kubernetes interaction
-3. `flux` for Flux CD interaction
+3. `flux` for Flux interaction

 Having the above at hand will also help us create and manage the required Flux CD resources for example later on.